kmahyyg/phishing-auto-clicker/README.md

   "server": "my-email-server.com:995",   // server:port
   "user_email": "zhangsan@my-email-server.com",    // user email
-  "password": "MY-PASSWORD-HERE",   // user password "save_to": "C:\\Downloads",    // attachments will be saved to this directory, use absolute path only "enableTLS": true,   // enable TLS, if protocol ends with `s`, this option is forced to true "tlsVerification": 1,      // 1=skip verfication, 2=normal }
+  "password": "MY-PASSWORD-HERE",   // user password "save_to": "C:\\Downloads",    // attachments will be saved to this directory, use absolute path only, ALWAYS USE A NEW EMPTY FOLDER, IT WILL GET REMOVED AFTER PROGRAM EXIT.
+  "enableTLS": true,   // enable TLS, if protocol ends with `s`, this option is forced to true "noTlsVerification": 1,      // 1=skip verfication, 2=normal }
 ```